blockdeep/libro/src/medium/Implement_Proper_Interface_Segregation.md

 In this example:

-- The FullService trait contains methods for unrelated operations (saving, loading, and processing), leading to unnecessary dependencies for any type that implements it.
+- The `FullService` trait combines unrelated methods for saving, loading, and processing.
+Any type implementing this trait would be forced to define all three methods, even if it only requires one or two of these responsibilities, leading to unnecessary dependencies.

 ## Best practice

-Break down interfaces into smaller, focused traits to simplify code:
+Break down interfaces into smaller, focused traits to simplify code and improve modularity:

 ```rust
 trait Save {